-The Community and Environment Fund (CEF) has been created to add benefit to communities along the route that are demonstrably disrupted by the construction of Phase One of HS2 from London to West Midlands and Phase 2a from the West Midlands to Crewe.
+The Community and Environment Fund (CEF) has been created to add benefit to communities along the route that are demonstrably disrupted by the construction of HS2 from London to West Midlands.

 There are two types of CEF funding:

 CEF Local will focus on quality of life and environment in individual communities.

 CEF Strategic will focus on large projects across several communities and address broader rather than purely local concerns.
 Wherever possible, the CEF fund aims to leave a sustainable legacy.

-Note: We want to assure potential applicants that we undertake rigorous management and regular reviews of the funding available to ensure that funds are available throughout the construction periods for each Phase, and there will be no advantages of submitting applications early or disadvantages of submitting applications later during the construction period.
+Note: We want to assure potential applicants that we undertake rigorous management and regular reviews of the funding available to ensure that funds are available throughout the construction period and there will be no advantages of submitting applications early or disadvantages of submitting applications later during the construction period.